 Visual Art – Students in all grades have the opportunity to learn and work with the elements of art (form, shape, color, texture, space, line, value) in both two- and three- dimensional experiences using a variety of media and through the study of artists of varied styles, cultures, and eras.
 Student's art work is displayed throughout the school building as well as at the annual F.A.M.E.
-Festival (March 8-9, 2014) Fine Arts Fair (April 26-27, 2014).
+Festival (March 21-22, 2015) Fine Arts Fair (April 25-26, 2015).

 General Music – Students at all grade levels study music through listening, singing, moving, and creating.
 Kodaly, Orff, Dalcroze, and traditional music approaches are utilized.
 Recorders are introduced at 4th grade and also used at 5th and 6th grades.
 Guitar is introduced at 7th and 8th grades.
 Composers of all cultures and through all eras are introduced to all students.

 Band – Beginning band (usually flute, clarinet, saxophone, trumpet, trombone, percussion, possibly baritone or French horn) is open to students in grades 4-8 and is formed in January of each year.
 Students meet one to two times per week for a 40-minute class.
 Intermediate band is usually comprised of students in grades 5-6 with a focus of improving skills and techniques on the individual instruments as well as learning to play more complicated music within a group.
 Each 30-minute class meets four times a week first semester and three times a week second semester.
 Advanced band is usually comprised of students in grades 7-8 with a focus on honing their reading and performing skills.
 Each 30-minute class meets also four times a week first semester and three times a week second semester.
 Students in grades 5-8 are encouraged to participate in the annual ISSMA (Indiana State School Music Association) solo and ensemble contests held the last Saturday of January.
 All students are invited to perform at the Fine Arts Fair in April.
-The required school performances are a winter concert on December 5, 2013 and a spring concert on May 8, 2014 in the school gym.
+The required school performances are a winter concert in December and a spring concert in May in the school gym.

 Pueri Cantores – This is the official international children’s choral organization of the Catholic Church and is headquartered in the Vatican.
 The American branch has a website which includes a video as well as information on the nature of the program and the music.
 The diocese hosted a Pueri Cantores (Young Choristers) children’s music festival the last three years at the Basilica of the Sacred Heart on the campus of the University of Notre Dame in South Bend.
-This year's festival is scheduled for Tuesday, March 25, 2014, the Feast of the Annunciation, at the Cathedral of the Immaculate Conception in Fort Wayne.
+This year's festival is scheduled for Tuesday, March 21, 2017, the Feast of the Annunciation, at the Cathedral of the Immaculate Conception in Fort Wayne.
 Eight to ten students will be invited to represent St. Charles Borromeo School and Parish and have weekly after-school rehearsals October through March.
 In addition, two 2-hour school day rehearsals with other schools are being held during the winter at the local Catholic high schools.
 Over 400 students will join in song during the full day festival event in March.
 Attendance at this event is by ticket only.

 Fine Arts Boosters support these programs with Box Tops for Education and an annual Craft Show.